attentionneuron/attentionneuron.github.io/draft_appendix.md

 ## Acknowledgements

-We would like to thank Douglas Eck, Geoffrey Hinton, Anja Austermann, Jeff Dean, Luke Metz, Ben Poole, Jean-Baptiste Mouret, Michiel Adriaan Unico Bacchiani, Heiga Zen, and Alexander M. Lamb for their thoughtful feedback.
+The authors would like to thank Rishabh Agarwal, Jie Tan, Yingtao Tian, Douglas Eck, Aleksandra Faust for valuable discussion and feedback.

 The experiments in this work were performed on virtual machines provided by [Google Cloud Platform](https://cloud.google.com/).